 Nicole moderated "America on Fire," a discussion among a panel of five US-Americans living in Freiburg.
 The event was hosted on Zoom and attended by over 100 people on both sides of the Atlantic.
 After discussing their reactions, thoughts, and feelings about the current events in the context of a long racial history, the panel took questions from the audience.

 Due to the success of the first panel, a second panel, "America on Fire Part 2" was hosted for one month later with the same panelists and moderator.
-A third panel is in the works for early 2020.
+A third panel was hosted in February 2021.